Skyward Specialty Insurance (SKWD)

 5. Revenue Growth

-Insurance companies generate revenue three ways.
-The first is the core insurance business itself, represented in the income statement as premiums earned.
-The second source is investment income from investing the “float” (premiums collected but not yet paid out as claims) in assets such as fixed-income assets and equities.
-The third is fees from policy administration, annuities, and other value-added services.
-Over the last four years, Skyward Specialty Insurance grew its revenue at an incredible 26.5% compounded annual growth rate.
+Insurers earn revenue three ways.
+The core insurance business itself, often called underwriting and represented in the income statement as premiums earned, is one way.
+Investment income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities is the second way.
+Fees from various sources such as policy administration, annuities, or other value-added services is the third.
+Thankfully, Skyward Specialty Insurance’s 26.7% annualized revenue growth over the last four years was incredible.
 Its growth surpassed the average insurance company and shows its offerings resonate with customers, a great starting point for our analysis.

 Net premiums earned made up 92.7% of the company’s total revenue during the last five years, meaning Skyward Specialty Insurance lives and dies by its underwriting activities because non-insurance operations barely move the needle.